WasamiKirua/vast-ai-axolotl-automation/README.md

 # vast-ai-axolotl-automation

 This repo is intended to provide tools to automate the fine tuning of LLM models using Vast.ai

+# Update 20.7.24

+1) The script supports now instance tagging.
+You can run the script against the needed instance, seat and enjoy
+2) Fixed an issue with the ssh port extraction logic, i was parsing the wrong value for the port

 ## Notes